influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/tools/shell.md

 > **Note:** The CLI and InfluxDB versions should be identical.
 If not, it can lead to parsing issues with queries.

-You can now enter InfluxQL queries as well as some CLI specific commands directly in your terminal.
-You can use `help` at any time to get a list of available commands and `ctrl+c` will cancel any long running InfluxQL queries.
+You can now enter InfluxQL queries as well as some CLI-specific commands directly in your terminal.
+You can use `help` at any time to get a list of available commands.
+Use `Ctrl+C` to cancel if you want to cancel a long-running InfluxQL query.

 ## `influx` Arguments
 There are several arguments you can pass into `influx` when starting.